Analysis of branon dark matter and extra-dimensional models with AMS-02: 2. Transport of cosmic rays and the case

-Now that we have thoroughly described the terms in \eqref{Ginzburg-Syrovatsky_Eq}, we can simplify its form by assuming the validity of a quasi-linear theory regime, in which there is a magnetic field with short fluctuations $\left(\delta B\ll B\right)$, the diffusion tensor turns out to be a scalar $D_{xx}\sim D(R)$, where $R=pc/Ze$ is the rigidity that gives the answer of a particle under a magnetic field.
-Under those circumstances, the most conventional diffusion model renders $D(R)=K_{0} \left(\frac{p}{m c}\right) \left(R/ \text{GV}\right)^{\delta}$ with the rigidity $R$ measured in gigavolts.
-As we can see, the diffusion coefficient is dependent on the energy and can be parametrized by two constants $K_{0}$ and $\delta$. \\

-Moreover, under this approximation the space diffusion coefficient $D_{xx}$ and the reacceleration parameter $D_{pp}$ are correlated by \cite{Thornbury:2014bwa,Drury:2015zma};
+Now that we have thoroughly described the terms in Eq. (\ref{Ginzburg-Syrovatsky_Eq}), its form can be simplified by assuming the validity of a quasi-linear theory regime, in which there is a magnetic field with short fluctuations $\left(\delta B\ll B\right)$, the diffusion tensor turns out to be a scalar $D_{xx}\sim D(R)$, where $R=pc/Ze$ is the rigidity that gives a particle response under a magnetic field.
+As a consequence, the most conventional diffusion model renders $D(R)=K_{0} \left(\frac{p}{m c}\right) \left(R/ {\rm GV}\right)^{\delta}$ with the rigidity $R$ measured in gigavolts.
+As we can see, the diffusion coefficient is dependent on the energy and can be parameterised by two constants, $K_{0}$ and $\delta$.
+Moreover, under this approximation the space diffusion coefficient $D_{xx}$ and the reacceleration parameter $D_{pp}$ are related by \cite{Thornbury:2014bwa,Drury:2015zma};

-where $V_{A} \sim 20$ $\text{km/s}$ is the Alfv\'en velocity of the MHD wave.
+where $V_{A} \sim 20$ ${\rm km/s}$ is the Alfv\'en velocity of the MHD wave.
 In the case of positrons, since they travel with velocities close to the speed of light, the diffusion term is one of the most relevant terms.
-The reacceleration parameter $D_{pp}$ is inversely proportional to the diffusion one according to Eq. \eqref{Correlation_Dxx_Dpp}.
-If the latter is dominant the probability of having a second acceleration can be neglected.
-On the other hand, the convection velocity takes values of $\left|{\rm \bf V}\right|\sim 10$ $\text{km/s}$ \cite{Donato:2001ms} which is negligible with respect the relativistic velocity of the positrons.
-In addition, in this study we shall only calculate the contribution of positrons due to the DM annihilation without considering the spallation terms $-\frac{1}{\tau_{f}}\psi-\frac{1}{\tau_{r}}\psi$ in Eq. \eqref{Ginzburg-Syrovatsky_Eq} since this mechanism will be taken as a part of a background model to be analised in Sec. \ref{Sec:V}.
-Once a steady-state has been reached, it is possible to obtain a purely diffusion equation for positrons from Eq. \eqref{Ginzburg-Syrovatsky_Eq} yielding
+The reacceleration parameter $D_{pp}$ is inversely proportional to the diffusion one according to Eq. (\ref{Correlation_Dxx_Dpp}).
+If the latter is dominant the probability of having a second acceleration can be ignored.
+On the other hand, the convection velocity takes values of $\left|{\rm \bf V}\right|\sim 10$ ${\rm km/s}$ \cite{Donato:2001ms} which is negligible when the spectra of positrons at the Earth is greater than $10$ GeV, the range of energies that we consider in this study.
+In addition, herein we shall only calculate the contribution of positrons due to the DM annihilation without considering the spallation terms $-\frac{1}{\tau_{f}}\psi-\frac{1}{\tau_{r}}\psi$ in Eq. (\ref{Ginzburg-Syrovatsky_Eq}) since this mechanism is considered part of a background model which will be analised in Section 5\ref{Sec:V}.
+Once a steady-state has been reached, it is possible to obtain a purely diffusion equation for positrons from Eq. (\ref{Ginzburg-Syrovatsky_Eq}) yielding